zeyus/Python3BlueBox/README.md

 options:
-  -h, --help            show this help message and exit -l LENGTH, --length LENGTH
-                        The length of each tone in milliseconds.
+  -h, --help            show this help message and exit -l, --length LENGTH   The length of each tone in milliseconds.
-  -p PAUSE, --pause PAUSE
-                        The length of the pause between tones in milliseconds.
+  -p, --pause PAUSE     The length of the pause between tones in milliseconds.
-  -a AMPLITUDE, --amplitude AMPLITUDE
+  -a, --amplitude AMPLITUDE
                         The combined amplitude of the waveforms.
-  -s SAMPLE_RATE, --sample-rate SAMPLE_RATE
+  -s, --sample-rate SAMPLE_RATE
                         The sample rate of the waveforms.
-  -m MF, --mf MF        The MF to use e.g. dtmf, mf.
+  -m, --mf MF           The MF to use e.g. dtmf, mf.
   -d, --debug           Enable debug logging.
-  -b BACKEND, --backend BACKEND
+  -b, --backend BACKEND
-                        The backend to use for playing the waveforms.
+                        The backend to use for playing the waveforms (pyaudio, wav, dummy).
+  -o, --output OUTPUT   Output file path (required for wav backend).
-  -r PAD_PAUSE_DURATION, --pad-pause-duration PAD_PAUSE_DURATION
+  -r, --pad-pause-duration PAD_PAUSE_DURATION
                         The duration (ms) of the pause before/after sequence.
-  -f FILE, --file FILE  The file to read the sequence from.
+  -f, --file FILE       The file to read the sequence from.
-  -P PIPE, --pipe PIPE  Read the sequence from a pipe.
+  -P, --pipe PIPE       Read the sequence from a pipe.
   -S, --stdin           Read the sequence from stdin.
   -i, --interactive     Enter interactive mode.
   -v, --version         show program's version number and exit